Electro Man: Reception

 Electro Body met with critical acclaim in Poland.
-The reviewer in Top Secret praised its graphics and music, calling it "the best Polish PC game so far."
+The reviewer in Top Secret praised its graphics and music.
 PC World Komputer praised the "packaging that no western company would be ashamed of" and described the graphics as "excellent".
 Jacek Maciejewski of PC Magazine Po Polsku considered Electro Body to be a game "of a quite high quality", but criticized the copy protection, which he found annoying.
-The reviewer of Świat Gier Komputerowych stated that the game "speaks well of the Polish art of programming."
+The reviewer of Świat Gier Komputerowych stated that the game "speaks well" of the Polish art of programming.

 The game received more mixed reviews in Germany.
 PC Games praised its graphics and compared it favorably to games by Apogee Software.
-However, the review in PC Player panned the game, criticizing its controls and lack of scrolling, and complaining about some actions requiring "milimeter-perfect" positioning of the player character.
+In contrast, the review in PC Player panned the game, criticizing its controls and lack of scrolling, and complaining about some actions requiring "millimeter-perfect" positioning of the player character.
 The review in PC Joker stated that the graphics and animation was "poor" and "downright laughable", and described the controls as awkward.

-The game was reviewed in 1994 in the Dragon magazine by Sandy Petersen, as part of the Epic Puzzle Pack (a compilation which also included Robbo and Heartlight.)
+The game was reviewed in 1994 in the Dragon magazine by Sandy Petersen, as part of the Epic Puzzle Pack (a compilation which also included Robbo and Heartlight).
 Petersen gave the compilation 3 out of 5 stars.

 Years after its release, Electro Body was retrospectively considered an important step in the history of Polish computer games.
 An article on the website GameZilla.pl described it as "the first serious twitch of Polish game developers".
 Bartłomiej Kluska, a journalist specializing in the history of Polish games, considered it the first serious Polish production for the PC platform and commended its graphics and "attention to detail".

 In 2014 the Polish indie game website 1ndie World held a competition named "The Jam", with the objective of creating a game inspired by Electro Body.
 The winning game would receive a professional advertising campaign sponsored by the website Gry-Online, among other prizes.
 The competition winner was the game Ego Protocol.